fiberseq/fibertools-rs/docs/ft-extract-help.md

             Output path for nucleosome bed12

     -a, --all <ALL>
-            Output path for
+            Output path for a tabular format including "all" fiberseq information in the bam

-    -f, --full-float
-            Add the full floating point predictions of the ML model

     -h, --help
             Print help information